AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 For many purposes, there is nothing significantly different between the template and non-template scenarios.
 However, there is one important subtlety when deriving a class template from a base class referred to by a dependent name.
-Let’s first look at the somewhat simpler case of non-dependent base classes.
+Let's first look at the somewhat simpler case of non-dependent base classes.

 ##### 13.4.1 Non-dependent Base Classes